ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ```

 :::{note}
-Serve provides `RayServeAPIServiceStub` stub and `HealthzRequest` and
+Serve provides the `RayServeAPIServiceStub` stub, and `HealthzRequest` and
 `ListApplicationsRequest` protobufs for you to use.
-You do not need to generate them
+You don't need to generate them
 from the proto file.
-It's just here for your reference.
+They are available for your reference.
 :::

 (serve-grpc-metadata)=
 ## Work with gRPC metadata
-Just like HTTP's headers, gRPC also supports metadata to pass request related info.
+Just like HTTP headers, gRPC also supports metadata to pass request related information.
-You can pass metadata to Serve's gRPC proxy and Serve will know how to parse and use
+You can pass metadata to Serve's gRPC proxy and Serve knows how to parse and use
 them.
-Serve will also pass trailing metadata back to the client.
+Serve also passes trailing metadata back to the client.

 List of Serve accepted metadata keys:
 - `application`: The name of the Serve application to route to.
 If not passed and only
-one application is deployed, serve will route to the only deployed app automatically.
+  one application is deployed, serve routes to the only deployed app automatically.
-- `request_id`: The request id to track the request.
+- `request_id`: The request ID to track the request.
-- `multiplexed_model_id`: The model id to do model multiplexing.
+- `multiplexed_model_id`: The model ID to do model multiplexing.

 List of Serve returned trailing metadata keys:
-- `request_id`: The request id to track the request.
+- `request_id`: The request ID to track the request.

 Example of using metadata:
 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py